In the classic holiday film, Bing Crosby dreamed of a white Christmas. Had he lived in Minnesota, one could be certain that dream would be realized.

 Designs That Bring Holiday Cheer

-Now that you have an arsenal of holiday decor at your disposal, it’s important to be strategic with your decor placement.
+Now that you have an overflow of holiday decor ideas at your disposal, it’s important to be strategic with your decor placement.
 Consider how you can create rhythm and flow throughout your spaces while being sure to highlight and punctuate key areas of your outdoor environment.

 From driveways to pathways, porches to stairs, natural foliage to potted planters, or to retaining walls, there are numerous features to consider when planning your decor placement.